FREQUENTLY ASKED QUESTIONS

 Questions about what’s coming, what’s changing, and how the project will unfold?
 Below you’ll find answers to the most common questions about the vision, timeline, community benefits, and development process.

 The Montgomery County Planning Board recently approved a Preliminary Plan Amendment for the property that allows for the redevelopment of the property consistent with the County’s land use goals and objectives for the Friendship Heights area.
 Before any new development takes place, the existing building on the property will be demolished to help prepare the site for redevelopment.
-As conditioned by the approved preliminary plan amendment, no future development of the site will be possible without approval of an amended Preliminary Plan and Site Plan detailing plans for the future redevelopment.

 The existing building will be demolished to help ready the site for future redevelopment.